lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to the 'scale' value of the specified Actor
+Returns: float: the 'scale' value of the specified Actor
 Note: this is properly a function of ObjectReference, so may get pushed to a different group at some point

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor

 **Example**